neitzert/FToDNS/README.md

 This specific Proof of Concept creates several issues with its issuance and this document would not be complete without a short discussion on mitigation.

 1. Network
-	1. Limit Talkers
 	1. Record DNS 'meta data'
+	1. Limit 'top talkers'
+	1. Network limits on DNS resolutions per minute
 	1.

-1. DNS Server Architecture
+1. DNS Server Architecture & Configuration
-	1. Restrict zone transfers
+	1. Restrict zone transfers (by default iirc)
+	1. Disable zone transfer within recursive servers
 	1. Disable recursive checks and retrievals.
+	1.
+	1.

 1. Fuzzing
 	1. Timing and Frequency
 	1. Query length
 	1. Text Encoding
+		1. Text format/encipherment
+		1. Chop length
+		1. Line numbering
 		1.

 ---